-AMENDMENTS TO HANDBOOK

-This handbook is designed to familiarize families with major policies and practices in place at St. Rose of Lima School at the time of publication.
+AMENDMENTS TO HANDBOOK This handbook is designed to familiarize families with major policies and practices in place at St. Rose of Lima School at the time of publication.
 While every effort has been made to make this handbook as complete and encompassing as possible, it cannot address all situations, and does provide general guidance in many areas.
 All previously issued handbooks and any inconsistent policy statements are superseded with the publications of this handbook.
-St. Rose of Lima School reserves the rights to modify, revise, delete, or add to any and all policies and practices stated in this handbook or any other document.
+St. Rose of Lima School reserves the rights to modify, revise, delete, or add to any and all policies and modified in this handbooks are any other document. practices stated in this handbook or any other document.